axil/pandas-illustrated/README.md

 >>> pdi.find(s, 4, pos=True)
 0
 ```

-## Performance

-There's a number of ways to find index label for a given value.
+There is a number of ways to find index label for a given value.
 The most efficient of them are:

 ```python
 — s.index[s.tolist().index(x)]       # faster for Series with less than 1000 elements